-Halloween is just around the corner, which means it’s the best excuse of the year to play dress-up with your pets.
+Halloween is here, which means it’s the best excuse of the year to play dress-up with your pets.
 In fact, seeing our furry friends in costume have become one of our favorite parts of the spooky holiday—who can say no to a superhero-costumed dog?
 Of course, while our photogenic pets might not be as excited about their new outfits as we are, it’s important that their adorable ensembles are safe and comfortable for them to wear.
 If you need help figuring out how to dress up your pet this year, or just want to gush over adorable costumed animals, keep reading for our round up of eight fantastic DIY costumes you (and hopefully your pet) will love.

 Every year the Halloween wonder dogs Gryphon and Phoenix pose as elaborate renditions of their owner’s favorite characters and films.
 Their spot on ode to Little Shop of Horrors is a hilarious depiction of Seymour and his man eating plant Audrey II.
 This fantastic illusion is picture perfect ready.